Training Programme Director for Acute Medicine: Dr Chrissy Beasley (based at Derriford Hospital, Plymouth)

 Information about the Specialty

-Acute Medicine dual accredits with General Internal Medicine G(I)M.
+Acute Medicine dual accredits with Internal medicine Training stage 2 (IM Stage 2) was General Internal Medicine.

 Acute Medicine is a new specialty, which has grown out of the importance of having experienced medical staff who can deal with the full range of diagnostic and therapeutic challenges of general medical admissions, as well as support and train junior doctors in acute care.